We inspect our school area and playground to make sure all areas are free of hazards and safe for children.

 - There is a need for corrective action by the license holder to protect the health and safety of children in care.

 The internal review will be completed by the Director.
-If this individual is involved in the alleged or suspected maltreatment the Assistant Director will be responsible for completing the internal review.
+If this individual is involved in the alleged or suspected maltreatment the Prince of Peace Finance Director will be responsible for completing the internal review.

 Documentation of the Internal Review: